sara-nl/clouddocs/create-datablocks.markdown

 3. Run `fdisk -l` and see that your new datablock is there (Disk /dev/vdb: 10.5 GB).
 4. Mount the datadisk in the VM:

+>**Warning:**
+>
+>The first two commands only need to be run once (and they do destroy everything on your disk!).
+The mount command (third one) needs to be run every time you start the image or you can add this line to /etc/fstab to have it done automatically: `/dev/vdb /data xfs defaults 0 0`.

 ```sh
 mkdir /data
 mkfs -t xfs /dev/vdb